lickdltd/chorus-dcl/README.md

 #### Basic

-This example uses Player to do initialise, start and stop the player as well as initiate the heartbeat:
+This example uses Player to initialise, start and stop the player as well as initiate the heartbeat:

 ```ts
 import * as chorus from '@lickdltd/chorus-dcl'